Turtles at the Bottom 🐢

 Quantum states are modeled as vectors in so-called Hilbert space.
 In Hilbert space vectors can be real or complex and have finite or infinite dimension.
 An example of a finite-dimensional vector is a simple column-vector, and an example of an infinite-dimensional vector is a continuous-valued function (more on those later).

-In terms of notation, vectors are drawn as kets \(\ket{\psi}\) that have complex conjugates called bras, drawn the other way around \(\ket{\psi}^{*} = \bra{\psi}\).
-Vectors have inner products \(\bk{\psi}{\phi}^{*} = \bk{\phi}{\psi}\), orthogonality \(\bk{\psi}{\phi} = 0\), and unit-normalization \(\bk{\psi}{\psi} = 1\).
+In terms of notation, vectors are drawn as kets \(\ket{\psi}\) that have Hermitian conjugates called bras, drawn the other way around \(\ket{\psi}^{*} = \bra{\psi}\).
+The inner product of two vectors \(\bk{\psi}{\phi}\) is conjugate-symmetric: \(\bk{\psi}{\phi}^* = \bk{\phi}{\psi}\).
+Two vectors are orthogonal when \(\bk{\psi}{\phi} = 0\), and a vector is unit-normalized when \(\bk{\psi}{\psi} = 1\).
 The familiar properties of commutativity, associativity, distributivity and closedness are required in order for kets to be considered proper Hilbert vectors.

 A general quantum state can simply be denoted by \(\ket{\psi}\), but it’s often useful to represent it explicitly with components: